 Grandvewe originally built their business around East Friesland sheep, however, this breed was prone to health problems.
 But in 2007, the farm was able to procure a mob of abandoned pure Awassi ewes.
 This is a rare, Middle-Eastern breed and one of the largest dairy breeds in the world.
 It also happens to be very robust.

 “What we needed was a breed that had that milkability but also that robustness,” Rae says.
 “And when we were able to find some Awassi, which were rare as hen’s teeth, we started our breeding program to create the Grandvewe dairy sheep.”

 Grandvewe’s philosophy is that nothing is to be wasted.
-As such, sheep manure is used as pasture fertiliser, wool and winter sheep’s bedding are composted and rams are allowed to keep their testicles and enjoy a happy life on the farm before being humanely slaughtered to make delicious Kranksy sausages.
+As such, sheep manure is used as pasture fertiliser, wool and the sheep’s winter bedding are composted and rams are allowed to keep their testicles and enjoy a happy life on the farm before being humanely slaughtered to make delicious Kranksy sausages.

 “When we make our Kransky, we want a richer meat,” Rae says.
 “Bland, everyday meat doesn’t make a rich sausage.
 So, a smoked Kransky actually lends itself really well to the more robust flavour that you get when the ram still has its hormones going through it.”

 But the company’s dedication to reducing waste doesn’t stop there – leftover whey from the cheesemaking process is used to make vodka and gin at Hartshorn Distillery, which is run by Rae’s son, Ryan Hartshorn.

 “It wasn’t part of the idea at the beginning,” Rae admits.
 “In the beginning was our pinot paste, which goes well with cheese.
 Then the Kranksy came soon after that.
 It wasn’t until five years ago that my son wanted to do something that involved his creativity.”